 The Master of Science Physician Assistant Program at Baylor College of Medicine educates PAs who will provide excellent healthcare to individuals and communities in a broad range of settings.

 Located in the largest medical center in the world, Baylor College of Medicine is one of the nation’s leading health science centers.
-The 30-month Master of Science Physician Assistant Program is ranked sixth among the country’s top physician assistant training programs.
+The 30-month Master of Science Physician Assistant Program is ranked 13th among the country’s top physician assistant training programs.

 Our mission is to educate PAs who will provide excellent healthcare to individuals and communities in a broad range of settings.
 The core values embraced by the program's faculty include honesty, integrity, self-motivation, flexibility, lifelong learning, reflective practice, teamwork, and primary concern for the patient's welfare.